What is the solution for Saving and Empowering African Kids Lives. Empowering Women.

 We have a (very) strong presence on the ground based on trust on what we have done over a twenty year+ history.
 We believe in a holistic approach to solving issues that is flexible and changeable to the best and latest trends.

 Health: We were happy to read in print what we believed to be true: Nick Kristoff noted that access to healthcare was the biggest disruption of addressing the trend of better mortality rates. (source).
-There is an absolute health crisis in East Africa, rather than scream to deaf ears that 1 out of 8 kids is dying before their fifth birthday as has been the case for years, we are providing a solution.
+There is an absolute health crisis in East Africa, rather than scream to deaf ears that 1 out of 8 kids is dying before their fifth birthday as has been the case for years, we are providing a solution that works.

 We knew to make an impact we had to get the child through the hospital doors and be the priority.
-With no public children’s hospital for an area of over 250-million we knew a major problem.
+With no public children’s hospital for an area of over 250-million we knew there was a major problem.

 Are we finished?
 No. Now we enter phase two, working on a swifter turnover of patients.
 Better equipment.
 Improved services.
 Teaching prevention, offering screenings.
 Reaching kids in an earlier stage of their illness.
 Motivating Docs/Nurses to raise the bar.
 Constructing ancillary buildings.
 Opening a Music Therapy House.
 Initiating a child education unit in the grounds… and more.